ZaccWu/ZaccWu.github.io/_posts/2019-12-07-Build the Neural Network with Pytorch from Scratch.md

 ## 4 AutoEncoder

-The neural network can do the unsupervised learning, we only need the training data without labels.
-The tool is AutoEncoder.
+The neural network can do unsupervised learning, which means we only need the data without labels.
+To achieve this a powerful tool is AutoEncoder.

+And we can construct this model with Pytorch easily.

 ```python
 '''